 The tips posted here are based on my reflections post-trip and what I might have done differently on my first backpacking trip with a baby.
 Basically, “If I knew then, what I know now”.

-Please keep in mind that most of the tips are based on things that did not go particularly right for us on the trip.
-Plenty of things did also go well, and we would do it all over again in a heart beat even with the ‘hiccups’ that we had.
+Please keep in mind that most of the tips are based on things that did not go well for us on the trip.
+Plenty of things did go well, and we would do it all over again in a heart beat, even with the challenges that we faced.

 Choose a short hike

 Choose a short hike for your first backcountry trip.

 Choose a short hike for the first time to avoid the long walk out if something goes wrong.

 Often these types of hikes take you to a nice lake which provides a great activity during the day for the kids.
 Then, if all goes well, you can go on a more challenging hike the next time.

 By a short hike, I mean a hike that you could do even if you were sick and throwing up the whole time.

 Yes, a story is coming.